edufeed/edufeed/README.md

 Visit the feed page, and open the admin console (it should be the first feed item).
 It will have a place for you to log in.

+The password to get into the admin window is `edu`, which can be reset to any string in `openItem` in [side-scroll-feed.ls](https://github.com/edufeed/edufeed/blob/master/www/side-scroll-feed.ls).

 ## Offline Caching and Customization

 ### Customizing Feed Items